MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/prototype-azure-cli-reference-network.md

 # Azure CLI for Azure Networking

-Use Azure CLI to manage Azure networks with the `network` command group.
+Use Azure CLI to manage Azure Networks from a command line.

 ## az network reference set